arifbinazhar/fisheries-sustainability-pipeline/README.md

 Above plot helps to visualise multiple trends including subset of fisheries that shows high growth but lower stability (Peru and Indonesia), suggesting potential sustainability risks linked to rapid expansion and fluctuating harvest levels.

-Based on higher value of stability index we were able to plot top countries which has a stable fish production. <br><br>
+Based on higher value of stability index we were able to plot top countries which has a stable fish production (United Kingdom being the most stable region). <br><br>
 ![alt text](https://github.com/arifbinazhar/fisheries-sustainability-pipeline/blob/main/results/figures/stable_regions.png)

 ## Relevance